m1guelpf/chatgpt-telegram/README.md

 By default, the program will launch a browser for you to sign into your account, and close it once you're signed in.
 If this setup doesn't work for you (there are issues with the browser starting, you want to run this in a computer with no screen, etc.), you can manually extract your session from your browser instead.

-To do this, first sign into ChatGPT on your browser, then open the Developer Tools (right click anywhere in the page, then click "Inspect"), click on the Application tab and then on the Cookies section, and copy the value of the `__Secure-next-auth.session-token` cookie.
+To do this, first sign in to ChatGPT on your browser, then open the Developer Tools (right click anywhere in the page, then click "Inspect"), click on the Application tab and then on the Cookies section, and copy the value of the `__Secure-next-auth.session-token` cookie.

 You will then have to create a config file in the following location depending on your OS (replace `YOUR_USERNAME_HERE` with your username: